Law Career Guide: Salary and Degree Info

 Online vs. Brick and Mortar Law Degrees

 Studies reveal that a significant number of graduate students are millennials.
-Millennials are those belonging to a specific age cohort and those who were born between the years 1982 and 2002.
+Millennials belong to a specific age cohort and are born between the years 1982 and 2002.

 This demographic shift will continue to persist every year, as they maintain to be the nation’s most educated generation.
 The millennial generation is mostly college-educated, landing a job right after graduation.